azizali/azizali.com/_posts/2013-10-10-unshakable-confidence-is-not-ignorance.markdown

-  1. Do you believe is something strongly enough?
+  1. Do you believe in something strongly enough?

   2. and do you have a strong enough reason as to why you want it?